 AHRC 5342 Rehabilitation Substance Abuse (3:3:0) The objective of this course is to increase the student's knowledge of the different types of drugs/substances, addictions and effects of the drugs and substances.
-Provide and overview of the counseling treatments and modalities used to serve persons with addictions, especially those with other disabilities.
+Provide an overview of the counseling treatments and modalities used to serve persons with addictions, especially those with other disabilities.
 The student will gain knowledge about the effects on the family and increase awareness of various forms of prevention.
+ISBN: 0-13-240903-8

 AHRC 5343 Introduction to Private Sector Rehabilitation (3:3:0) This course focuses on the work of rehabilitation counselors in a proprietary, or private setting.
 An introduction to the different areas of rehabilitation services in the private sector, and the means for preparing for each area of employment.
 Comparison of private vs. public sector rehabilitation philosophy.
 Focus on workers compensation, case management, disability management, long-term disability, and forensic rehabilitation.
 Examination of resources unique to the field, and ethical and legal considerations of private sector rehabilitation.
+No textbook is required.

 AHRC 5346 Psychiatric Rehabilitation (3:3:0) Addresses the issues and methods of working with persons that experience psychiatric disabilities.
 The course will cover areas of psychopathology, assessment issues, treatment and service options, and vocational and integration issues.
+ISBN: 10:0534348521; ISBN: 0-8342-1251-X